128technology/docs/docs/cc_fips_software_upgrades.md

 Please refer to [Upgrade Considerations](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/intro_upgrade_considerations) before upgrading.

 :::important
-**The SSH Root login is not permitted and is not compliant with Common Criteria guidelines.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
+**The SSH Root login is not permitted and is not compliant with Common Criteria guidelines.**
 :::

 To perform an upgrade on either a conductor or router, refer to the detailed instructions at [Upgrading the SSR Networking Platform.](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/intro_upgrading)